geokar2006/Game-Guardian-Easy-MemoryPatch/README.md

 example_path.Restore()
 ```
 # Information
-## Many functions are local to hide methods in env.
+## Many functions are local to hide them in env.